About the AVF

 - Request for Proposals (PDF): outlines the process

-- Letters of Intent (LOI)
+- Letters of Intent (LOI) process is now closed.

 - Question and Answer Sessions: two sessions for proposers have been scheduled